100 Celebrities who grew up in small cities

 Michael Ochs Archives // Getty Images

-The late Johnny Carson is arguably the largest title within the historical past of American tv.
+The late Johnny Carson is arguably the most important title within the historical past of American tv.
 The longtime comedy kingmaker—for generations, a spot on “The Tonight Show” meant you had made it—was born in tiny Corning, Iowa.
-To at the present time, the Johnny Carson Birthplace Society retains his reminiscence alive there.
+To today, the Johnny Carson Birthplace Society retains his reminiscence alive there.

 Alika Jenner // Getty Images